Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 The client libraries provide the programming support that allow you to run Selenium commands from a program of your own design.
 There is a different client library for each supported language.
-A Selenium client library provides a programming interface, that is, a set of functions, that run selenium commands from your program.
-Within each interface there is a programming function that supports each Selenese command.
+A Selenium client library provides a programming interface, i.e., a set of functions, that run Selenium commands from your program.
+Within each interface, there is a programming function that supports each Selenese command.

 It is the client library that takes a Selenese command and passes it to the Selenium Server